florinpop17/all-js/README.md

-# All JavaScript
+# All JS
-A list of Algorithms and Coding Challenges built with JavaScript.
+All JS is list of Algorithms and Coding Challenges built using JavaScript.

-You can find in each folder a README file that contains more informations about the subject.
+You can find more details about each subject in their folder.